Max-cmd-dot/Client/README.md

 Automation and monitoring of plants.
 With this Hard and software you can collect percisely all sensor Data view it from anywhere and analyse it.
 Furthermore you can Set alerts and much more!

 ## Reference
-Nexaharvest is available at
+Nexaharvest Boxes are available at

 	https://shop.nexaharvest.com

 ## Installation

 Pre-installed with ready-made modules.
+So there is no installation needed! https://shop.nexaharvest.com

 **Installation of the software on the hardware (ESP32).**
 1. First, download the required files from this repository.
 You can find them under Scripts/Hardware/OTA_esp32.